 Exercise Induced Collapse is a troubling and still barely understood condition that affects a number of breeds, primarily the Labrador Retriever.
 There are several conditions that are triggered by intense exercise, heat, or a combination that are often conflated.
 One form of exercise intolerance, called Border Collie Collapse (BCC), can particularly affect Australian Shepherds.

 Either condition can come on suddenly in a dog that may otherwise seem perfectly fit and healthy.
 Symptoms usually manifest after about 15 minutes of vigorous activity, such as herding work or participating in agility trials.
-Sometimes a bout of EIC won't occur until after the exercise session is over.
+Sometimes a bout of EIC or BCC won't occur until after the exercise session is over.